Olompali State Historic Park

 Olompali State Historic Park is a 700 acre California State Park in Marin County, California.
-It is constituted of the former Rancho Olómpali and was the site of the famed Battle of Olómpali during the Bear Flag Revolt.
+It consists of the former Rancho Olómpali and was the site of the famed Battle of Olómpali during the Bear Flag Revolt.
 Rancho Olómpali was purchased by the Californian government in 1977, which turned it into a public park.

 Significance

 The park is the site of the oldest surviving house north of the San Francisco Bay, built in 1776 of adobe bricks by the chief of the Olompolli band of the Coast Miwok tribe.
 It is California Historical Landmark #210.

 The chief's son, given the Spanish Mission Indian name of Camilo Ynitia (alternatively spelled 'Camillo'), was the only Californian Native American in Northern California to confirm and keep a large Mexican-era land grant in the post—Mexican Cession U.S. era.

 History

 Prehistoric—Native American era

 The name "Olompali" comes from the Coast Miwok language and likely means "southern village" or "southern people".
 The Coast Miwok village site of Olompali (alternatively spelled "Olompolli", "Olompoli" or "Olumpali") dates back to about 500 CE.
 Olompali had been a main center in 1200 CE, and might have been the largest native village in Marin County.

 An Elizabethan English silver sixpence minted in 1567 was discovered in the park by archeologists, indicating that villagers may have had contact with Sir Francis Drake, or with people who had traded with the early English explorer.
 Many Miwok cultural artifacts have been identified during archaeological studies within the area of the present-day park, indicating this may have once been an important trade and cultural crossroads.

 The oldest house built north of the San Francisco Bay was built here in 1776 by the Coast Miwok, out of adobe bricks, and owned by the chief of the Olompoli tribe Aurelio, who was the father of Camillo Ynitia.
 Camillo was known as the last Hoipu (Headman) of the Miwok community living at Olompali.